WilsonBillkia/bane/README.md

 # BaNE(Baremetal Node Erector)
-*THIS VERSION IS A TEST AND WILL NOT DEPLOY A CHAINLINK NODE* *
+*THIS VERSION IS A TEST AND WILL NOT DEPLOY A CHAINLINK NODE.
+IT SHOULD BUILD A GETH NODE* *

 Bane builds blockchain nodes a la Docker, but directly to bare metal or SSH enabled cloud compute.